-Hypothalamic dysfunction is a problem with the region of the brain called the hypothalamus
+Hypothalamic dysfunction is a problem with part of the brain called the hypothalamus

-, which helps control the pituitary gland and regulate many body functions.
+.
+The hypothalamus helps control the pituitary gland and regulates many body functions.

 The hypothalamus helps control the pituitary gland, particularly in response to stress.
 The pituitary, in turn, controls the:

 The most common causes of hypothalamic dysfunction are surgery, trauma (injury), tumors, and radiation.

 Symptoms are usually due to the hormones that are missing.
 In children, there may be growth problems, either too much or too little growth.
 In other children, puberty occurs too early or too late.